szdyg/sqlcipher-windows/README.md

 ------------

-You will need a build of [OpenSSL][] as a static library for x86 and x86-64.
+You will need a build of [OpenSSL][] as a static library for x86 and x86-64 (see [Bulding OpenSSL for Visual Studio][]).
 Place the OpenSSL libraries in a folder structured like this:

     openssl/
         x86/